Divorce in Idaho (2026)

 Community property includes wages, salaries, and income earned during the marriage, as well as assets purchased with those earnings.
 Separate property — assets owned before the marriage, inheritances, and gifts received by one spouse — generally remains with the owning spouse unless it has been commingled with community property to the point where it is no longer traceable.

 Idaho courts may award spousal maintenance under Idaho Code Section 32-705 when a spouse demonstrates a need and the other spouse has the ability to pay.
 Courts consider the financial resources of the requesting spouse, the time needed to acquire education or training, the duration of the marriage, each party’s age and health, and the tax consequences of the award.
-Fault may also be considered.
+Fault may also be considered — one of the ways Idaho’s retention of fault-based grounds has practical significance.

 Idaho does not follow a formulaic approach to maintenance.
 The court exercises broad discretion, and awards may be temporary, rehabilitative, or permanent depending on the circumstances.